A harrowing 911 call from a wife who fears her husband's'snoring superfit husband' has been placed beside her bed

 “Thanks to them, I have a second chance at life.”

+A sudden cardiac arrest is a sudden, unexpected event that occurs quickly.

-On the other hand, a heart attack occurs when blood flow to your heart is reduced.
+A heart attack is a condition where blood flow to the hearts is blocked.

 - They won’t breathe or be breathing normally.